 A recent study prepared for the World Bank by URS (2008) specifically examined the costs of building new power plants.
 It employed original equipment manufacturer data for the United States, India and Romania to provide estimates of the costs of constructing generating plants.
 Results are provided in Table 5.
 The data provided for the World Bank can be compared with the IEA (2005) information provided in Table 4.
-The comparison suggests that real construction costs have increased between 2005 and 2008.
+The comparison suggests that real construction costs have increased between 2003 and 2008 (since inflation adjusted costs in Table 4 are somewhat lower than costs reported in Table 5).
 However, the URS (2008) uses material prices prior to the global financial crisis - when material and fuel prices peaked - rather than the more modest prices observed recently (late 2008).